Aryaman2912/ML/README.md

 # Machine Learning
-A few machine learning projects based on Aurélien Géron's book on hands-on ML
+This repository a few of my machine learning projects.